A perfect breakfast treat - delicious gluten-free Mini Banana Raisin Loaf

 So tonight I fancied cake and the overripe banana's sitting in my fruit bowl were just screaming banana cake to me.
 They were literally taunting me all day long, honest.

-I am not a fan of eating over ripe bananas raw, I actually prefer them a little green on the outside still, and so not wanting to waste anything, it really just had to be a low syn mini banana raisin loaf.
+I am not a fan of eating over ripe bananas raw, I actually prefer them a little green on the outside still, and so not wanting to waste anything, it really just had to be a mini banana raisin loaf.

 I must admit this was a bit of a recipe development and test, so it could of ended disastrously and they may of just been fit for the bin.